-In line with the School's Safeguarding and Protecting Children Policy, staff will be explicitly questioning parents and carers in regards to any absence concerns that may relate to Female Genital Mutilation (FGM), e.g. the student is taken out of the country for a prolonged period (holiday of six weeks to two months or more), or the student is taking a long holiday to their country of origin or another country where the practice is prevalent.)
+In line with the School's Child Protection and Safeguarding Policy, staff will be explicitly questioning parents and carers in regards to any absence concerns that may relate to Female Genital Mutilation (FGM), e.g. the student is taken out of the country for a prolonged period (holiday of six weeks to two months or more), or the student is taking a long holiday to their country of origin or another country where the practice is prevalent.)

-For further information on FGM please see the School's Policy on School Safeguarding and Protecting Children Policy.
+For further information on FGM please see the School's Child Protection and Safeguarding Policy.